Rural Cancer Outreach Program

 In 1988, Massey’s cancer researchers determined that people living in rural areas of Virginia did not have adequate access to oncology care.
 Cancer deaths were much higher than national averages in these areas.
-Rather than require these patients to travel to VCU Massey Cancer Center in Richmond, the Rural Outreach Program partnered with community hospitals.
-Today, the program staffs clinics in two sites:
+Rather than require these patients to travel to VCU Massey Cancer Center in Richmond, the Rural Outreach Program partnered with various community hospitals in several areas throughout the state.

-One or two oncologists and one nurse travel once per week from Massey to one of the participating community hospitals.
+One or two oncologists and one nurse travel once per week from Massey to the community hospital.
 These oncologists and nurses evaluate patients with new diagnoses of cancer, provide follow-up to patients on treatment, make referrals for radiation therapy where appropriate and consult with local physicians about the care of their patients.

 Mary Helen Hackney, M.D., director

-Massey outreach staff at Southern Virginia Regional Medical Center:
+Massey outreach staff at Southern Virginia Regional Medical Center include:

 - Site coordinator, Kevin Brigle, Ph.D., ANP, (804) 628-1934

 This program is designed to enable the primary doctors to care for their patients when the outreach doctors are back in Richmond.
 The outreach clinic operates daily, administering chemotherapy, transfusions and monitoring pain under the supervision of the local physicians and nurses.